At this point in my travels I feel it’s safe to say Gimmelwald, Switzerland might be the greatest place I have ever stayed.

 This tiny village puts me at ease with its scenery and simplicity.

-Although I feel that most of Switzerland is a treasure, Gimmelwald just feels like an extra special gem to me.
+Although I feel like most of Switzerland is a treasure, Gimmelwald feels like an extra special gem to me.

 Have you ever been to Gimmelwald, Switzerland?